hoalexander44/MomentumTeamWebsite/README.md

 # What is Momentum?
 Momentum is a puzzle-strategy game where movement is the player’s greatest weapon.
-Slice enemies, position your samurai, and build up momentum to deliver devastating combos.
+Strategize, deliver combos, and build up enough momentum until no monster can stand in your way.

 ## Check out our DEMO here!
 [DEMO](./DEMO/index.html)